Fair Allocation of Indivisible Chores: Beyond Additive Costs: Introduction

-The second setting deals with a job scheduling problem, where a set of jobs need to be processed by the agents.
-The agents are heterogeneous and thus each job may be of different lengths to different agents.
-Each agent controls a set of machines with possibly different speeds.
-Upon receiving a set of jobs, an agent's value is determined by the corresponding minimum completion time when processing the jobs using her own machines (i.e., makespan).
-The corresponding valuation is called {\em job-scheduling}.
-As will be clear, job-scheduling is a more general setting than additive valuations, which uncovers new research directions for group-wise fairness.
+Result 1 combines Theorems \ref{thm:submodular:lower}, \ref{thm:submodular:upper} and Corollary \ref{cor:1-out-of-d:sub}.
+The strong impossibility in Result 1 does not rule out the possibility of constant multiplicative or ordinal approximation of MMS fair allocations for specific subadditive costs.
+For this reason, we turn to studying two concrete settings with subadditive costs.
+The first setting encodes a bin packing problem, which has applications in many areas (e.g., semiconductor chip design, loading vehicles with weight capacity limits, and filling containers \citep{coffman2013bin}).
+In the first setting, the items have sizes which can be different to different agents.
+The agents have bins that can be used to pack the items allocated to them with the goal of using as few bins as possible.
+The second setting encodes a job scheduling problem, which appears in many research areas, including data science, big data, high-performance computing, and cloud computing \citep{hartmann2022updated}.
+In the second setting, the items are jobs that need to be processed by the agents.
+Each job may be of different lengths to different agents and each agent controls a set of machines with possibly different speeds.
+Upon receiving a set of jobs, an agent's cost is determined by the corresponding minimum completion time when processing the jobs using her own machines (i.e., makespan).
+As will be clear, job scheduling setting is more general than the additive cost setting.
+Besides, it uncovers new research directions for group-wise fairness.